TechnologyClassroom/SetupNotes/os/Windows.md

 # Windows

 This file will always be incomplete.
+Windows will not get better; it will only get worse.
 Use free, libre, and open source operating systems if you value privacy.

 Microsoft Windows was my first major experience with computers outside of